snakewizardd/dda_scaffold/docs/research/discoveries.md

 **"Stress is not a word; it is a constraint."**

-*   **The Discovery**: We discovered that "defensiveness" in an AI should not be a prompt instruction ("You are defensive"), but a **physical constraint on probability**.
+*   **The Formulation**: We implement "defensiveness" in an AI not as a prompt instruction ("You are defensive"), but as a **physical constraint on probability**.
 *   **The Mechanism**: We created a closed feedback loop where the agent's internal stress state ($\rho$) directly controls the LLM's thermodynamic parameters (`temperature`, `top_p`).
     $$ T(\rho) = T_{low} + (1 - \rho) \cdot (T_{high} - T_{low}) $$
-*   **The Implication**: DDA-X agents don't *act* stressed.
-They *become* cognitively rigid.
-They literally lose the degrees of freedom required to be creative, mirroring the biological fight-or-flight response.
+*   **The Implication**: DDA-X agents are configured to become cognitively rigid when surprised.
+They lose the degrees of freedom required to be creative, mirroring certain aspects of biological stress responses.

 ---